 Sharon Franke/CNN Underscored

 • Alerts: Did the kettle have any visual or auditory cues to indicate the warming cycle was complete?
-How did they compare to other models’, and were the cues helpful or just annoying?
+Were the cues helpful or just annoying?

-• Ease of pouring: For gooseneck kettles, we tested pour-over coffee performances over a Kalita Wave for consistency of pouring.
-For the standard design kettles, we noted how smooth or choppy the water stream was coming from the kettle, and whether it splashed when pouring.
+• Ease of pouring: For gooseneck kettles, we tested pour-over coffee performance over a Kalita Wave for consistency of pouring.
+For the standard design kettles, we noted how smooth or choppy the water stream was coming from the kettle and whether it splashed when pouring.

 Sharon Franke/CNN Underscored

-The stainless steel Ninja Precision Temperature Kettle KT200 was a very close runner-up for best overall electric kettle.
-Reasonably priced yet solidly constructed, it has pretty much everything you could want in a kettle.
-It missed the ultimate cut because it’s slightly less stylish than the Cuisinart PerfecTemp and the control panel is on the base where it’s a little harder to read than on the handle.
+The stainless steel Ninja Precision Temperature Kettle KT200 was a very close runner-up as the best electric kettle.
+Reasonably priced yet solidly constructed, it has almost everything you could want in a kettle.
+It missed the ultimate cut because it’s slightly less stylish than the Cuisinart PerfecTemp, and the control panel is on the base, where it’s a little harder to read than on the handle.
 Of the 1.7-liter/7-cup kettles we tested, it’s the most compact in width and height.
-In addition to tea, coffee, boil and hold temp settings, it has pads to adjust the temperature in five-degree increments.
-While it’s heating, the Ninja displays the water temperature as it rises, so if you want to “watch the kettle boil” you can.
-The fill marks are very easy to read and marked in cups as well as liters, and there are also easy-to-see max- and min-fill lines inside.
+In addition to tea, coffee, boil and hold-temp settings, it has pads to adjust the temperature in five-degree increments.
+While it’s heating, the Ninja displays the water temperature as it rises, so if you want to “watch the kettle boil,” you can.
+The fill marks are easy to read and marked in cups and liters, and there are also easy-to-see max- and min-fill lines inside.
 The lid snaps open with the push of a button, and when a heat cycle is complete, the kettle sounds a low beep.

 As to performance, the Ninja was among the fastest kettles we tested and extremely accurate at each of its settings.
 On its 30-minute hold-temp setting, it kept water just under a boil.